liip/LiipImagineBundle/Resources/doc/basic-usage.rst

 Path Resolution
 ---------------

-Sometime you need to resolve the image path returned by this bundle for a filtered image.
+Sometimes you need to resolve the image path returned by this bundle for a filtered image.
 This can easily be achieved using Symfony's console binary or pragmatically from within a controller or other piece of code.